Billboard charts: Chart compilation methodology

-For many years, a song had to be commercially available as a single to be considered for any of the Billboard charts.
+For many years, a song was required to be commercially available as a single to be considered for any of the Billboard charts.
 At the time, instead of using Luminate (formerly Nielsen SoundScan or Nielsen Broadcast Data Systems, BDS), Billboard obtained its data from manual reports filled out by radio stations and stores.
 For different musical genres, which stations and stores are used separates the charts; each musical genre has a core audience or retail group.
-Each genre's department at Billboard is headed up by a chart manager, who makes these determinations.
-According to the 100th-anniversary issue of Billboard, prior to the official implementation of SoundScan tracking in November 1991, many radio stations and retail stores removed songs from their manual reports after the associated record labels stopped promoting a particular single.
-Thus, songs fell quickly after peaking and had shorter chart lives.
+Each genre's department at Billboard is decided by a chart manager, who makes these determinations.
+According to the 100th anniversary issue of Billboard, prior to the official implementation of SoundScan tracking in November 1991, many radio stations and retail stores removed songs from their manual reports after the associated record labels ended promotion of a particular single.
+Therefore, songs fell quickly after peaking and had shorter chart lives.
 In 1990, the country singles chart was the first chart to use SoundScan and BDS.
 They were followed by the Hot 100 and the R&B chart in 1991.
-Today, all of the Billboard charts use this technology.
+As of 2026, all of the Billboard charts use this technology.

 Before September 1995, singles were allowed to chart in the week they first went on sale based on airplay points alone.
 The policy was changed in September 1995, to only allow a single to debut after a full week of sales on combined sales and airplay points.
 This allowed several tracks to debut at number one.